sdmx-twg/sdmx-parquet/data-message/sdmx-parquet-field-guide.md

 | XHTML                     | String         | \<p\>Hello\</p\>        | String               | Byte Array   |

-**Multi Column Mapping**
+### Multi Column Mapping
+- Name conventions: Any component with parquet logical type = multi column should follow the convention _{component_id}_{reserved name}

-Time values are resolved, the syntax of the reported date provides enough information to derive the type i.e. a Quarterly date, a
+**Time Values** - Time values are resolved, the syntax of the reported date provides enough information to derive the type i.e. a Quarterly date, a
-Range, etc. The DSD contains the information used to resolve the reporting start and end periods for Reporting Periods
+Range, etc. The DSD contains the information used to resolve the reporting start and end periods for Reporting Periods.

+Reserved names:
+- *begin* - Exampe: _{component_id}_begin
+- *end* - Example _{component_id}_end

 | SDMX Primitive | SDMX Example            | Parquet Logical Type | Parquet Type |  Description |
 |----------------|-------------------------|----------------------|--------------|--------------|